awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

 The AWS account owns the resources that are created in the account, regardless of who created the resources\.

 For example:
-+ If you use the root account credentials of your AWS account to create an AWS Cloud9 development environment \(which, although possible, is not recommend as an AWS security best practice\), your AWS account is the owner of the environment\.
++ If you use the root account credentials of your AWS account to create an AWS Cloud9 development environment \(which, although possible, isn't recommend as an AWS security best practice\), your AWS account is the owner of the environment\.
 + If you create an IAM user in your AWS account and grant permissions to create an environment to that user, the user can create an environment\.
 However, your AWS account, to which the user belongs, owns the environment\.
 + If you create an IAM role in your AWS account with permissions to create an environment, anyone who can assume the role can create an environment\.
 Your AWS account, to which the role belongs, owns the environment\.